cloudquery/cloudquery/website/tables/aws/aws_costexplorer_forecast_current_month.md

-# Table: awscost_costexplorer_forecast_current_month
+# Table: aws_costexplorer_forecast_current_month

-This table shows data for Awscost Costexplorer Forecast Current Month.
+This table shows data for Costexplorer Forecast Current Month.

 https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_GetCostForecast.html
 To sync this table you must set the 'include_paid_apis' option to 'true' in the AWS provider configuration.